Frequently Asked Questions

 Q. Can I visit the University of Glasgow Dental School?

-Tours of the University of Glasgow Dental School will be available at certain Open Days in 2019.
+Tours of the University of Glasgow Dental School may be available at September Open Day in 2019 (tbc).

 University staff from the Dental School will be present on the Main Campus at all Open Days to provide information and answer any questions about studying Dentistry.